What is Float Therapy?

 If you’ve only just discovered float therapy, you’re not alone.
 More people are just beginning to learn about and understand what it is and the benefits they can enjoy from it.

 Float therapy is an impactful tool for wellness, relaxation, pain relief, and better sleep.
-As with any therapy, regular use is recommended to experience the full benefits.
+As with any therapy, it shouldn’t be a one-and-done experience.
+To experience the full benefits, regular use is recommended.
 Conditions such as stress, tension, and pain form and build over time, and thus, some time is needed to realize the most optimal relief; fortunately, floating is relaxing, fun, and easy way to achieve the results you’re looking for.

 The Elements of Floating

 Epsom salts are great for your skin, hair, nails, and act as an exfoliate.
 They aid in joint pain, ease stress, and naturally relax the body.
-Epsom salts help prevent inflammation in your joints and muscles and treat sprains, strains or sore muscles, too.
+1,000 pounds of Epsom Salts help prevent inflammation in your joints and muscles and treat sprains, strains or sore muscles.

-The Float Pod creates an environment that is light-proof and sound-proof.
 An hour of zero gravity and zero distractions will decrease the production of cortisol, a stress hormone, leaving us feeling refreshed and serene after the float.
-The brain can enter a more relaxed state associated with deep sleep and dreaming.
+The brain enters the theta brain-wave state, associated with deep sleep and dreaming.
 As all external sources of distraction are removed, floating provides an extreme form of rest.
 The skin temperature water feels like floating on a cloud or in outer space.

 Benefits of Floating